WilliamBaxter417/Publications/README.md

 # Publications

 <!--2023-->
 ### Ambiguity Function Analysis of the Frequency-Hopped Code Selection Scheme
 _Link:_ https://ieeexplore.ieee.org/abstract/document/10371075

+_-Nominated for Best Paper Award-_

 Presented a simplified expression for the average ambiguity function (AF) for the Freqency-Hopped Code Selection (FHCS) scheme that avoids the need to enumerate the entire symbol dictionary.
 - Implemented a new performance metric that efficiently cross-compared communication symbol data and enabled easier calculation of the average zero-Doppler AF profile across the FHCS codebook.